 Identifying a school's core ethical values can involve either a cursory mention of vague principles (e.g. caring, respect, and responsibility) or can quickly become a rabbit-hole of moral and ethical conundrums resulting in more confusion than solutions.
 Finding an effective middle ground for identifying core ethical values is by far the most important consensus to have for a school and its staff, especially when engaging in conversations regarding social, emotional, and character development of students and their families.

 For example, a school which elevates the value of respect as a school-wide core value might find the word respect to be interpreted a number of different ways depending on who is part of the conversation.
-Is respect an authoritarian structure of power and control? or is respect a more egalitarian, collectivist perspective that places a smaller distance of power and control between its levels of bureaucratic structure?
-I know that was a lot of big fancy words, but I only mean to highlight the complexity of the word "respect" and the stark differences and challenges that come with using the word as a core ethical value in a school setting.
+Is respect an authoritarian structure of power and control? or is respect a more egalitarian, collectivist perspective that places a smaller distance of power and control between levels of structural relationships?

-This becomes a particular challenge when schools use language without adequate definition in context of the environment.
+This becomes a particular challenge when schools use language without adequate definition.
 Referring to an idea such as respect as a core ethical value of a school may actually be a misplacement of it as a virtue in the first place.
-Claims of disrespect are often presented on the grounds that a person has been deemed of no worth, or less than their perceived worth.
-In this way, respect may be seen as a defining of assumed worth based on varying characteristics, titles, or other attributes.
-If this was not how you initially considered respect, you are not alone.
-The idea of respect is often seen more as behaviors related to obedience of authority, kindness to parents, and other such unidirectional behavior expectations.
+"Disrespect" is often presented on the grounds that a person has been deemed of little or no worth, or at least less than their own perceived self-worth.
+In this way, respect may be seen as a defining of an assumed personal value, but how is this value being defined?
+The idea of respect is often associated with behaviors related to obedience of authority - a unidirectional expectation for behavior.

 What might be better is to consider actual ethical values of Western philosophy such as magnanimity (having great spirit; noble and giving) and temperance (having self-control and restraint with regards to pleasure).
 There are excesses and deficiencies to such virtues that a school seeking to formalize core ethical values may want to discuss openly and honestly.
 Seeking temperance in our behaviors lends itself to ideas of self-regulation which are quickly becoming more popular in social-emotional learning programs.
-However, an excess of temperance might result in an insensible restriction of simple pleasures, while an extreme deficiency results in a constant state of self-indulgence.
+However, an excess of temperance might result in an insensible restriction of basic human rights, while an extreme deficiency results in a constant state of damaging self-indulgence.
 It is not as simple as exercising one form of temperance in any and all situations.
-Life for students in the K-12 grade levels becomes increasingly complicated with each passing year and their behaviors become more complex as their social and societal expectations become more complex.
-Developing virtuous behaviors begins by defining core ethical values with purpose and intent.
+Life for students in the K-12 grade levels becomes increasingly complex, personally and socially, with each passing year.
+Their behaviors become more complex as both their social and their societal expectations become increasingly more complex.
+To discuss behaviors based on virtue principles begins by defining core principles with purpose and intent.